 - ½ cup sliced green onions, plus additional for optional garnish

-- 2 tablespoons minced fresh jalapeno, seeds and membrane removed (from 1 large pepper)
+- 2 tablespoons minced fresh jalapeno, seeds and membrane removed (1 large pepper)

-- 2 cups shredded Mexican cheese blend, 8-ounce bag (Sargento brand)
+- 2 cups shredded Mexican cheese blend, Sargento brand (8-ounce bag)

 Instructions

-- Whisk together the mayonnaise, sour cream, chili powder, garlic powder, salt, and black pepper in a large bowl until smooth.
+- Whisk together the mayonnaise, sour cream, and packet of taco seasoning mix in a large bowl until smooth.

 - To the bowl, add the southwest corn, mild green chiles, green onions, jalapeno pepper, and mexican cheese blend.
 Stir together until all the ingredients are fully combined.